Summer Institute for the Humanities and Social Sciences

 Students will examine issues impacting urban and metropolitan areas, with New York City and its five boroughs as a frequent case study.
 Following a review of historical perspectives, the course will concentrate on current approaches to urban problems and how they work.
 Students will be able to identify and discuss the concomitants of poverty such as health care, housing, homelessness and justice.
 Students will assess the interrelationships between the various facets of poverty and review recent policy initiatives in education and welfare reform.
 The impact of the changing American family unit, issues of race and gender, politically driven decision making in the social policy area and the potential of grassroots community organizing will also be key course components.
 Liberal and conservative theories on how to attack poverty will be contrasted through critical thinking exercises.

 CLASSICS140.
 Classical Mythology

 Students will analyze and interpret Greek and Roman mythology by examining various theories of its origins and the influence of the myths on the religious and patriotic concepts of classical times and on classical and modern languages and literatures.
 They will make a comparison with similar mythic elements in other ethnic groups.

 MINIMUM ADMISSIONS REQUIREMENTS

-In addition to a recommendation by an English AP or teacher the applicant must have:
+In addition to a recommendation by an English AP or teacher the applicant must submit an essay and have:

 - 80+ English Regents, or 500+ Verbal SAT, or